Akshatsaxena18/HackInversions_NitH/README.md

 # HackInversions_NitH
-our project detects and predicts locust' whereabouts as well as forecasts their movements in vulnerable areas.
+Our project detects and predicts locust' whereabouts as well as forecasts their movements in vulnerable areas.